Unsub Extender: a Python-based web application for visualizing Unsub data: Conclusion

 \subsection{Limitations and Future Work}

-Unsub's release is stable, and new or upgraded features form the basis of future work.
-Enabling analysis of multiple supported publisher packages at once currently works by uploading one combined Unsub file, but the resulting analysis is complicated as there is no way to segment by publisher that would also support a single-publisher use.
-Adding a layer of data point encoding to the graphs in addition to color is also under consideration.
-A symbol type (such as $x, o, +$) would provide an additional layer of detail for those who may not easily perceive color changes.
+Unsub Extender's release is stable and new or upgraded features form the basis of future work.
+Enabling analysis of multiple supported publisher packages at the same time is a possible area of future development.
+This currently works by uploading one combined Unsub file; however, the resulting analysis is complicated as there is no way to segment by publisher that would also support a single-publisher use.
+Ranked calculations would also be affected as the cpu\_rank lists for each publisher package will introduce duplicates of each number.
+In addition, translating the usage instructions to offer versions in multiple languages would also be a helpful development.

-Feedback on the tool is always welcome.
-If users develop a new type of graph that proves useful at their institution, more graphs could be coded and added to the site fairly easily.
+Feedback on the project is always welcome.
+If users develop a new type of graph at their institution, more graphs could be coded and added to the site for future use.
 Learning which graphs are proving useful to actual users and how other libraries use their Unsub data would be helpful.
 Testing has been done on data sets from the author's institution, but at this time it is unknown how well Unsub Extender would scale when packages become very large (1,000s of journals at once).
 Soliciting more users, sample data, and feedback would help test the effectiveness of the tool and may reveal better or more straightforward ways of doing things.

-Finally, the author hopes that future work will simply involve Unsub Extender being used to assist libraries in freeing up money in their acquisition budgets away from under-performing journals in large commercial packages and re-purposing toward more sustainable Open publishing models, thereby accelerating the transition toward Open Access.
+This project depends on several external tools.
+First are the Python libraries pandas, Streamlit, and Altair, and careful testing is done after any new versions or releases of these packages to be sure they remain compatible with the project before upgrading on the live site.
+A \texttt{requirements.txt} file in the GitHub repository specifies certain versions of the libraries and holds them steady to prevent new releases from deploying before they can be thoroughly tested.